meteorhacks/meteorhacks.github.io/_posts/2013-06-11-load-balancing-your-meteor-app.md

 layout: blog
 title: Load Balancing Your Meteor App
 category: blog
-summery: 'I think you remember, I have talked about scaling your meteor app with Meteor Cluster in our <a href="http://meteorhacks.com/meteor-cluster-introduction-and-how-it-works.html">first article</a>.
-In that article, I just skipped from talking about load balancing.
-With this article, I tried to explain how  to load balance your meteor app correctly.'
+summery: 'In this article, I'll show you how to load balance a Meteor app in few different ways.'
 ---

->
->Update: See my new article on this topic: [Does Meteor Scale?](/does-meteor-scale.html)
->

-Now scaling meteor is not a very difficult task, thanks to the [Meteor Cluster](http://meteorhacks.com/meteor-cluster-introduction-and-how-it-works.html).
-But Meteor Cluster only takes care about the synchronization of collections across the cluster.
-But there is another part when comes to scaling, that is load balancing between these nodes.
+In this article, I'll show you how to load balance a Meteor app in few different ways.
+Before that, let's learn a bit about Meteor.

 ## How meteor works